nftbayorg/mage/README.md

 # Mage NFT

 DeFi NFT Marketplace.
-All NFTs purchased on the marketplace can be staked to earn as you own, or used as collateral for a DeFi loan.
+All NFTs purchased on the platform can be staked to earn as you own, or used as collateral for a DeFi loan.

 ## How do I deploy this?

 ### Vercel

-We recommend deploying to [Vercel](https://vercel.com/?utm_source=t3-oss&utm_campaign=oss).
-It makes it super easy to deploy NextJs apps.
+Deploying to Vercel

 - Push your code to a GitHub repository.
-- Go to [Vercel](https://vercel.com/?utm_source=t3-oss&utm_campaign=oss) and sign up with GitHub.
+- Go to [Vercel](https://vercel.com and sign up with GitHub.
 - Create a Project and import the repository you pushed your code to.
 - Add your environment variables.
 - Click **Deploy**